MIA SPECIALISATIONS

 The on-going wave of globalisation has changed the character of threats to human, national and international security.
 The present security discourse stands in major contrast to the traditional realist understanding of security that prevailed during the Cold War.
 This interdisciplinary, experiential learning course examines key global challenges, typically described under the umbrella of non-traditional security.
 The course comprises of three interlinked parts.
 First, a conceptual/theoretical explication of non-traditional security.
 Second, in-depth engagement with five non-traditional security topics climate change, migration, technology, gender equality, and food security.
 Three, hands-on opportunities to design topic-specific interventions.

 The course examines why and how governments intervene in the development of urban areas.
-Students will review debates about a ‘good city’ should be and examine models of a ‘good city’ which have inspired planners past and present.
+Students will review debates about what a ‘good city’ should be and examine models of a ‘good city’ which have inspired planners past and present.
 We will examine the goals and urban interventions typically implemented as part of each model; as well as critiques.
 Students will be equipped with knowledge and skills to critically assess typical urban policies, plans and projects that contribute positively or otherwise to the many facets of a ‘good city’.